amit-420/py2048/README.md

 Basically function at an instance holds to an element and then moves to adjacent elements comparing according two given three cases:

 ##### Case 1:
-  1st if condition
+  1st if condition does the job of moving elements across zeros.

   ![](Gifs/case1.gif)

 ##### Case 2:

-  2nd elif condition
+  2nd elif condition is only for adding same numbers.

   ![](Gifs/case2.gif)

 ##### Case 3:

-  3rd elif condition
+  3rd elif condition make sure that function stops at next number greater than zero.

   ![](Gifs/case3.gif)